-

 QCO Actions are not intended to realize the specific rights of individuals but to safeguard the interests of unspecified consumers by rectifying problematic conduct by businesses.
 Therefore, there are no restrictions based on the number or type of the affected consumers.

-On the other hand, for SQCO Actions related to damage recovery, one of the requirements to file CO Litigation is that the property damage must be incurred by a ‘considerable number’ of consumers17.
+On the other hand, for SQCO Actions related to damage recovery, one of the requirements to file CO Litigation is that the property damage must be incurred by a ‘considerable number’ of consumers.
 Generally, having around a few dozen victims is considered sufficient to meet the ‘considerable number’ criteria, making the case eligible under this system.
-As of May 2025, in all of the cases where SQCO Actions were filed, it was alleged that several dozen victims were involved.
+As of April 2026, in all of the cases where SQCO Actions were filed, it was alleged that at least several dozen victims were involved.
 In cases where the number of affected consumers is very small (for instance, less than 10), filing an SQCO Action is unlikely to be permitted.

 -